pallavink/databricks-etl-pipeline/README.md

   - Creates catalog and schemas
   - Ingests CSV files from public URLs into raw Delta tables
   - Transforms data with SQL views in curated schemas
-  - Answers business questions via SQL queries
+  - Answers business questions via SQL queries in file .databricks/Analyse_query_sql/query.sql

 - **.databricks/config/job-config.json** Job configuration to create and schedule the Databricks job with a new cluster.